carstensing/Cloud-Resume-Challenge/frontend/src/hugo_site/content/posts/cloud_resume_challenge/index.md

 - **Certification**: Obtain a cloud certification (AWS Certified Cloud Practitioner).
-- **Frontend**: Create a static website (Hugo) and host it using a cloud provider (S3, Route53 and CloudFront).
+- **Frontend**: Create a static website (Hugo) and host it using a cloud provider (S3, Route 53 and CloudFront).
 - **Backend**: Implement a visitor counter using a serverless function, database and a REST API (Lambda, DynamoDB and API Gateway).
 - **Infrastructure as Code**: Automate deployments with Terraform.